-If you or loved ones are experiencing depression, anxiety, thoughts of suicide, or dealing with another type of mental health concern, call 211 and press one or text MD to 741741.
+If you or your loved ones are experiencing depression, anxiety, thoughts of suicide, or dealing with another type of mental health concern, call 211 and press one or text MD to 741741.

 211 Maryland is a 24/7 hotline that connects people to specially trained call specialists who can assist you with a mental health, drug, or alcohol concern, as well as connect you to important community health services information.

 Text MD to 741741 anytime, about any type of crisis.

-The Behavioral and Mental Health Providers list is designed to help you locate providers in your community that offer services that will help you, your family, and your community become healthier and happier.
+The Behavioral and Mental Health Providers list is designed to help you locate providers in your community that offer services that will help you, your family, and your community becomes healthier and happier.
 Locate a Behavioral Health service provider in your community.

 Support groups offer peer counseling and information to young people, adults, and their families.